a8m/rql/README.md

 	LimitMaxValue: 200,
 })
 ```
 rql uses reflection in the build process to detect the type of each field, and create a set of validation rules for each it.
-If one of the validation rules fails or rql encounters an unknown field, it returns an infomative error to the user.
+If one of the validation rules fails or rql encounters an unknown field, it returns an informative error to the user.
 Don't worry about the usage of reflection, it happens only once when you build the parser.
-Let's go over the valiadtion rules:
+Let's go over the validation rules:
 1. `int` (8,16,32,64), `sql.NullInt6` - Round number
 2. `uint` (8,16,32,64), `uintptr` - Round number and greater than or equal to 0
 3. `float` (32,64), sql.NullFloat64: - Number
 4. `bool`, `sql.NullBool` - Boolean
 5. `string`, `sql.NullString` - String
-6. `time.Time`, and other types that covertiable to `time.Time` - time.RFC3339 format (JS format), and parsable to `time.Time`.
+6. `time.Time`, and other types that convertible to `time.Time` - time.RFC3339 format (JS format), and parsable to `time.Time`.

 Note that all rules are applied to pointers as well.
 It means, if you have a field `Name *string` in your struct, we still use the string validation rule for it.

 ### User API
-We cosider developers as the users of this API (usually FE developers).
+We consider developers as the users of this API (usually FE developers).
 Let's go over the JSON API we export for resources.
 The top-level query accepts JSON with 4 fields: `offset`, `limit`, `filter` and `sort`.
 All of them are optional.

 #### `offset` and `limit`